mattratliff-excella/dockerized-cypress/README.md

 This project was created as a proof-of-concept for dockerizing an Angular app with Cypress

-## There are 3 different Dockerfiles... one for each way to use Docker with Cypress

 # Installation

 Build the images and spin up the containers: